Sambruk/EgilSCIM/README.md

 SimpleSCIM currently requires the following C libraries:

 * `uthash` (included in repo for now) for hash tables.
-* `libldap` from OpenLDAP for fetching identity information using LDAP
+* `libldap` from OpenLDAP for fetching identity information using LDAP.
+* `json-c` to parse the JSON objects from the configuration file.

 SimpleSCIM plans to use the following libraries in the future:

-* `libcurl` to send the SCIM request
+* `libcurl` to send the SCIM request.

 Compile the program by executing: